 Methods vary greatly in how this rehabilitation is done.
 Some treatment centers claim there is a secondary mental illness that needs treatment and use drugs like antidepressants or benzodiazepines (anti-anxiety drugs).
 Perhaps because they have no way to provide relief from the cravings for alcohol, some centers prescribe a drug like Antabuse (disulfiram) to help the addicted person.
 If that person drinks after taking this medication, it is supposed to make him or her feel very ill.
 The use of Antabuse has been found to result in poor compliance with the treatment program.

-One newer drug that has been used in the US since 2004 is Campral but it is associated with some severe side effects like irregular heartbeat, low or high blood pressure, insomnia and impotence.
+One newer drug that has been used in the U.S. since 2004 is Campral but it is associated with severe side effects like irregular heartbeat, low or high blood pressure, insomnia and impotence.

-The Narconon drug and alcohol rehabilitation program has provided sobriety for tens of thousands of people addicted to alcohol, in its forty-five year history.
-No drugs are needed to reduce cravings.
-Each person goes through a sauna-based detoxification program as part of the overall rehabilitation cycle that flushes out the toxins from past drug and alcohol abuse.
-The combination of sauna, nutritional supplements and moderate daily exercises activates the body's own ability to detoxify itself from stored residues.
+The Narconon drug and alcohol rehabilitation program has in its 49-year history provided the opportunity for lasting sobriety for tens of thousands of people addicted to alcohol.
+In the Narconon program, no substitute drugs are needed or used to reduce cravings.
+The individual goes through a closely monitored withdrawal process, followed by a sauna-based detoxification program that flushes out the toxins from past drug and alcohol abuse.
+The combination of sauna, nutritional supplements and moderate daily exercises activates the body’s own ability to detoxify itself from stored residues.
 The result is a greater ability to think clearly.
 Most people completing this step also say that their cravings are either greatly reduced or gone.

 - Global Status Report on Alcohol and Health 2011